MKortmann/Memory-Game/README.md

 ### More Information

-This project is a part from a Nanodegree Program done by Udacity (www.udacity.com).
 For any extra information, please, feel free to contact me.

 ### Contributions

 The game was done completely by me.
-I have not even seen the examples provided by Udacity.
-I have not even used the static files also provided by Udacity.